edemaine/svgtiler/README.md

 element in the [grid layout](#layout-algorithm), but allows the element's actual bounding box to be something else.
-To correctly set the bounding box of the overall SVG drawing, SVG Tiler defines an additional symbol attribute called `overflowBox`, which is like `viewBox` but for specifying the actual bounding box of the content (when they differ &mdash; `overflowBox` defaults to the value of `viewBox`).
+To correctly set the bounding box of the overall SVG drawing, SVG Tiler defines an additional `<symbol>` attribute called `overflowBox`, which is like `viewBox` but for specifying the actual bounding box of the content (when they differ &mdash; `overflowBox` defaults to the value of `viewBox`).
-The `viewBox` of the overall SVG is set to the minimum rectangle containing all symbols' `overflowBox`s.
+The `viewBox` of the overall SVG is set to the minimum rectangle containing all tiles' `overflowBox`s.

+For example,
-For example, `<symbol viewBox="0 0 10 10" overflowBox="-5 -5 20 20" overflow="visible">...</symbol>`
+`<symbol viewBox="0 0 10 10" overflowBox="-5 -5 20 20" overflow="visible">...</symbol>`
-defines a symbol that gets laid out as if it occupies the [0, 10] &times;
+defines a tile that gets laid out as if it occupies the [0, 10] &times;
-[0, 10] square, but the symbol can draw outside that square, and the overall drawing bounding box will be set as if the symbol occupies the [&minus;5, 15] &times; [&minus;5, 15] square.
+[0, 10] square, but the tile can draw outside that square, and the overall drawing bounding box will be set as if the tile occupies the [&minus;5, 15] &times; [&minus;5, 15] square.

-Even zero-width and zero-height symbols will get rendered (unless `overflow="hidden"`).
+Even zero-width and zero-height `<symbol>`s will get rendered (unless `overflow="hidden"`).
 This can be useful for drawing grid outlines without affecting the overall grid layout, for example.
 (SVG defines that [symbols are invisible if they have zero width or